adamncasey/MultiplayerRisk/src/ai/README.txt

       Always attacks if it has an advantage.
 It has an advantage if it has more armies than a bordering enemy territory.

   CaptureContinentsStrategy:
-      Focuses on one continent at a time, reinforces and places armies in that continent (or around it), attacks territories in that continent.
+      Focuses on one continent at a time, placing armies in that continent until it captures it.

 // Ideas for future agents / strategies

 // SmartContinental - Avoid clashes by picking continents based on how likely it is to capture the whole thing.
-// Continents2 - Focus efforts towards capturing whole continents
 // Cluster - Cluster expands from his biggest set of armies
 // Yakool - Yakool builds on Cluster by, focusing on enemies that are too strong, slower attacks than cluster, tries to get a card every turn.
 // Boscoe - Boscoe is Yakool with a slowed down attack strategy